 The Food and Nutrition Services (FNS) is an entitlement program that helps eligible North Carolinians purchase the food they need for a nutritionally adequate and well-balanced diet.

-Families are issued an EBT card and pay for their groceries at food stores by using the card, which works like a debit card, at the checkout counter.
+Families are issued an EBT card and pay for their groceries at any USDA authorized retailer by using the card, which works like a debit card, at the checkout counter.

 The WIC program provides a combination of nutrition education, supplemental foods, breastfeeding promotion and support, and referrals for health care, at no cost.